-Cleveland Chapter of the ASATwenty-eighth seminar in a series on
+Cleveland Chapter of the ASATwenty-ninth seminar in a series on

 Tools for Regaining the Competitive Edge

 Friday, May 8, 2015

 About the Seminar:The aim of this course is to provide theoretical and practical training for biostatisticians and professionals of related disciplines in statistical modeling using logistic regression.
 The increasingly popular logistic regression model has become the standard method for regression analysis of binary data in the health sciences.

 The short course is based on the text: Applied Logistic Regression, 3rd Edition (Wiley, 2013) by Hosmer, D.W., Lemeshow, S. and Sturdivant, R. X. The course will cover topics from the first five chapters of the book including introducing the basic logistic and multiple logistic regression model, model interpretation, fitting the model and assessing model fit.

 Rod Sturdivant, Ph.D., is an Associate Professor - Clinical in the Biostatistics Division of the College of Public Health at The Ohio State University.
 He assumed this position in 2013 after a distinguished 27-year career as an officer in the U.S. Army, retiring as a Colonel.